The following employment and job seekers benefits are offered to citizens who qualify. These benefits are managed and paid by central government.

 Is based on the hours you work and get paid for, or expect to be paid for, either as an employee or a self-employed person.
 Find out more about Working Tax Credit.

 Please see our Benefits advice page for advice, guidance and assistance with the full range of welfare benefits.
-You can also use our Benefits calculator to find out how much Housing Benefit and Council Tax Support you may claim.
+You can also use the government's Benefit calculators to find out how much Housing Benefit and Council Tax Support you may claim.